irvnet/k8s-101/lab02/README.md

-## Containerize a simple node.js process
+## Containerize a python microsericce process

 In this section we'll create a simple Python microservice and wrap it in a docker container.